 The second item to keep is the potato roll or burger bun.
 There is no reason for a bread upgrade here.
 A kaiser roll or brioche will not bring anything extra to the party and likely will just interfere.
 You want a nice squishy kind of plain bun strong enough to hold the ingredients, but mild enough to not get in the way.
 For me, that’s got to be a potato roll.

 As for the rest of the ingredients, they need an upgrade.
 I like tartar sauce, but I LOVE remoulade.
-Most known as a Cajun cuisine sauce, I think of it as tartar sauce’s spicier Southern cousin.
+I consider it tartar sauce’s spicier Southern Cajun cousin.
 It also serves as a great substitute for mayo.
 Skip the frozen fish brick and get some fresh fish from your local monger.
 They’ll even portion it for you if you ask nicely.
 You won’t be making a breaded fish puck, you’ll be making a beer batter.
 You want a decent beer for the batter.
 Nothing too pricey but if you wouldn’t drink it, don’t use it.